MipForShort/MySQL_Northwind.db/README.md

 Hello, this can be used if you already have installed mysql and libmysqlclient-dev.

 A quick google search will do if not.

 ---

 ## Functions

-Also, currently we can only create the database on mysql, with a script that it is used from a template file.
+Currently we can only create the database on mysql, with a script that it is used from a template file.

 By default it will be added to the git repository so you